• Skip to primary navigation

 • Serve it over vanilla ice cream to give it a delicate rose flavour.

-• For topping pancakes, crepes or waffles.
+• For topping pancakes, crepes, waffles or cakes.

 A glass jar filled with a sugar syrup and topped with two dried rose petals.